OmsinghThakur09/AI-Reasearch-Intelligence-agent/README.md

 ## How It Works

 1. **Structural Check** — Rejects empty, too-short, or non-alphabetic input before any LLM call to save tokens.
-It also trims old conversation turns from the LangGraph checkpoint.
+2. **Conversation Memory Management** — Keeps the last 4 raw turns of a session in the LangGraph checkpoint as-is, and folds anything older into a running summary, so long conversations stay bounded without losing earlier context.
-2. **Query Optimization** — An LLM planner splits the question into 2–3 sub-topics and writes dense keyword queries optimized for both live web and similarity search.
+3. **Query Optimization** — An LLM planner reads that summary plus the recent turns (not just the latest message), resolves pronouns and follow-up references into a standalone question, then splits it into 2–3 sub-topics and writes dense keyword queries optimized for both live web and similarity search.
-3. **Validity Check** — Stops immediately if the planner judges the topic doesn't genuinely exist.
+4. **Validity Check** — Stops immediately if the planner judges the topic doesn't genuinely exist.
-4. **Web Search** — Sub-queries run concurrently against Tavily.
+5. **Web Search** — Sub-queries run concurrently against Tavily.
 Results are deduplicated by URL and low-quality domains are filtered out.
-5. **Sufficiency Check & Escalation** — If snippet content isn't enough, only the thinnest individual sources get a full-page fetch, keeping costs scaled to what's actually missing.
+6. **Sufficiency Check & Escalation** — If snippet content isn't enough, only the thinnest individual sources get a full-page fetch, keeping costs scaled to what's actually missing.
-6. **Cleaning** — Raw text is stripped of boilerplate, spam, and near-duplicates to keep only substantive content.
+7. **Cleaning** — Raw text is stripped of boilerplate, spam, and near-duplicates to keep only substantive content.
-7. **Ingestion** — Cleaned text is chunked and embedded into ChromaDB, tagged with `query_id` and `session_id`.
+8. **Ingestion** — Cleaned text is chunked and embedded into ChromaDB, tagged with `query_id` and `session_id`.
-8. **Retrieval** — Each sub-query independently retrieves its most relevant chunks, which are then merged and deduplicated.
+9. **Retrieval** — Each sub-query independently retrieves its most relevant chunks, which are then merged and deduplicated.
-9. **Answer Generation** — A Groq-hosted LLM streams the answer token-by-token, grounded strictly in context, with inline `(Source: domain.com)` citations.
+10. **Answer Generation** — A Groq-hosted LLM streams the answer token-by-token, grounded strictly in context, with inline `(Source: domain.com)` citations.
+The finished answer is then written back into the same checkpointed thread, so it's available as context for the next turn.
-10. **Cleanup** — The query's vectors are deleted from ChromaDB.
+11. **Cleanup** — The query's vectors are deleted from ChromaDB.
 Postgres keeps the permanent record.

 ## Data & Persistence